StarkArk/classifying_credit_risk/README.md

 ## Overview of the Analysis

 For Banks and Lenders, determining whether a potential borrower will repay when given a loan is key.
 Defaults rates have tended to be [around 3% in recent years](https://www.milliman.com/en/insight/milliman-mortgage-default-index-2023-q3).
 Lender's are always striving to improve and reduce the number of high-risk loans they extend.
-Generally, reducing the default rate can be beneficial to both a bank's profitability and borrower actual interest rates.
+Generally, reducing the default rate can be beneficial to both a bank's profitability and a borrower's actual interest rates.

 In this project I look at some labeled loan data that includes high risk and healthy loans.
 The objective is to train a model to effectively detect 'bad' loans from features that a bank might be presented with prior to extending a new loan.